digitallyinduced/ihp/Guide/scripts.markdown

 run = do
 ```

-The `run` function is our entrypoint.
+The `run` function is our entry point.
 There we can write our logic, just like inside an action.
 This means we can call other framework functions, access the database using the usual way, send emails, render views, etc.

 Let's print out a hello world to all our users in the console:

 ```haskell
 #!/usr/bin/env run-script